RywesTech/IntelliPyro/README.md

-# IntelliPyro Library
+# IntelliPyro Arduino Library

-### This library is still in development, use at your own risk!
+### This library controls high-current devices, use at your own risk!

 This library has 3 objectives:
 1. (✅ working) Heat up nichrome faster than just simply applying a constant current/voltage